sassoftware/sas-studio-custom-steps/LLM - Azure OpenAI RAG/README.md

 4. **Text generation model** (text field, required): provide the name of an Azure OpenAI text generation deployment.
 For convenience, you may choose to use the same name as the OpenAI LLM.
 Example, gpt-35-turbo to gpt-35-turbo.

 5. **Azure OpenAI service details** (file selector for key and text fields, required): provide a path to your Azure OpenAI access key.
 Ensure this key is saved within a text file in a secure location on the filesystem.
 Users are responsible for providing their keys to use this service.
 In addition, also refer to your Azure OpenAI service to obtain the service endpoint and region.
+The Azure OpenAI version can also be changed if required.

 ----
 ### Output Specifications